IRL2/nanover-docs/source/installation.rst

 To get access to NanoVer iMD, you can either :ref:`install it via conda<conda_installation_VR_client>` or :ref:`download the latest release<download_latest_release_VR_client>`.
+For more information on how to configure your VR setup and which installation method to choose, please check out the :ref:`choosing your iMD-VR setup<choosing_setup_iMD-VR_client>` section on the NanoVer iMD tutorial page.

 .. _conda_installation_VR_client: